 From phasing out coal to carbon market loopholes, here is what you need to know:

-, based on commitments by countries and expectation of the changes in technology.
-Announcements at COP26, including new pledges to cut emissions this decade, by some key countries, have reduced this to a best estimate of 2.4°C
+The Paris Agreement says temperatures should be limited to “well below” 2°C above pre-industrial levels and countries should “pursue efforts” to limit warming to 1.5°C. Before COP26, the world was on track for 2.7°C of warming, based on commitments by countries and expectation of the changes in technology.
+Announcements at COP26, including new pledges to cut emissions this decade, by some key countries, have reduced this to a best estimate of 2.4°C.

 The final text of the Glasgow Pact notes that the current national climate plans, nationally determined contributions (NDCs) in the jargon, are far from what is needed for 1.5°C. It also requests that countries come back next year with new updated plans.

 Under the Paris Agreement, new climate plans are needed every five years, which is why Glasgow, five years after Paris (with a delay due to Covid), was such an important meeting.
 New climate plans next year, instead of waiting another five years, can keep 1.5°C on life support for another 12 months and gives campaigners another year to shift government climate policy.
 It also opens the door to requesting further NDC updates from 2022 onwards to help ratchet up ambition this decade.

 The Glasgow Climate Pact also states that the use of unabated coal should be phased down, as should subsidies for fossil fuels.
 The wording is weaker than the initial proposals, with the final text calling for only a “phase down” and not a “phase out” of coal, due to a last-second intervention by India and of “inefficient” subsidies.
 But this is the first time fossil fuels have been mentioned in a UN climate talks declaration.